ISO 20022 messaging: FAQs answered by the ION Treasury experts

 - SWIFT CBPR+ is starting the co-existence start phase on 20 March 2023, as well.

 - UK’s Bank of England (CHAPS) will migrate in April 2023.

 - In Switzerland (SIC), China (CNAPS2/CIPS), and Japan (BOJ-NET/FXYCS), ISO 20022 is already live and adopted as analyzed by the Payment Market Practice Group (PMPG).

 - The Reserve Bank of Australia (RBA) plans (RITS) to start the migration in November 2021, and to end the support for domestic MT formats by November 2024.

-- In the US, the Federal Reserve (Fedwire) and NACHA (ACH) are closely following the global trend, but have not yet announced migration details.
+- In the US, the Federal Reserve (Fedwire) plans March 2025 for migration.
+And NACHA (ACH) is closely following and analyzing the global trend.

 What does “SWIFT is retiring MT formats in 2025 with CBPR+” mean?

-- In November 2022, SWIFT will begin to replace the MT formats of category 1, 2, and 9.
-These formats are used for customer payments transfer, financial institution transfer, and cash management status messages and bank statements.
+- On 20 March 2023, SWIFT will begin to replace the MT formats of category 1, 2, and 9.
+These formats are used for customer payments transfer, financial institution transfer, cash management status messages, and bank statements.

-- This applies to bank communications via SWIFT, not to the corporate-to-bank communications.
+- This applies to bank communications via SWIFT, not to corporate-to-bank communications.

 - To accommodate this, SWIFT is replacing FIN with FINplus (InterAct) and allowing 10–50 times the current maximum file size to be transferred.